PaddlePaddle/docs/docs/api_guides/low_level/parameter_en.rst

 The averaged parameters are used only for testing and prediction, not for training.

-API reference: :ref:`api_paddle_static_ExponentialMovingAverage` (currently in incubation and may undergo changes).
+API reference: :ref:`cn_api_paddle_incubate_ModelAverage` (currently in incubation and may undergo changes).

 Clipping
 ==========

 .. note::
   The :code:`gradient_clip` attribute is deprecated.
-Use :code:`need_clip` to set gradient clipping ranges and configure clipping when initializing the :code:`optimizer` .
+Use :code:`need_clip` to control whether gradient clipping is applied, and configure the clipping method when initializing the :code:`optimizer` .

-Paddle sets clipping method for a single parameter by setting attributes of :code:`need_clip` in :code:`ParamAttr` .
+Paddle determines whether gradient clipping is applied to a single parameter by setting attributes of :code:`need_clip` in :code:`ParamAttr` .

 - Default value: `True` .